EDS and Hypermobility: How Compression Clothing Can Help

 Tips for Choosing and Wearing EDS Compression Clothing

-Your EDS compression garments need to be well fitted and of good quality to ensure you make the most of their potential benefits.
-Starting with compression socks and including more medically prescribed garments, here are a few tips for getting it right:
+Your EDS compression garments need to be well-fitted and good quality to ensure you make the most of their potential benefits.
+Start with high-quality compression socks and slowly include more medically prescribed garments.
+Here are a few tips for choosing the right compression garment for EDS:

 • Ensure you have the right size.
 Sizing is everything when it comes to compression.
-An item that doesn’t fit tight enough doesn’t provide support or stability, while wearing socks or leggings that are too tight will have negative effects on your blood circulation.
-It can also be quite painful.
+An item that does not fit tight enough does not provide support or stability, while wearing socks or leggings that are too tight will have negative effects on your blood circulation.
+It can also be quite painful and cause skin irritation.
 To ensure you buy clothing in the right sizes, always check sizing charts and take your measurements carefully.

 • Get appropriate fabrics.
-When you’re walking around in the heat of summer, you’ll want your skin to breathe and your clothing to wick away sweat.
+When you are walking around in the heat of summer, you will want your skin to breathe and clothing to wick away sweat.
 However, cold weather will have you reaching for thicker, softer fabrics and for garments that are guaranteed to help your body retain heat.
-Knowing how the fabric you wear affects how you’ll feel is extremely important.
+Knowing how the fabric you wear affects how you will feel is extremely important.
+Vim & Vigr compression socks are available in many fabrics like merino wool, nylon, and cotton so you can find the right fabric for your compression garments for EDS.

-• Don’t go bland.
-Just because a piece of EDS compression clothing is functional, it doesn’t mean it needs to be boring!
+• Do not go bland.
+Just because a piece of EDS compression clothing is functional, it does not mean it needs to be boring!
 Compression leggings come in lots of fun patterns and colors, while compression socks can literally brighten up your outfit and tone it up or down.

 • Follow instructions to put on EDS compression clothing.
 Sometimes, tight items of clothing can be tricky to put on and remove, especially in the case of compression stockings and tights.
 Follow the manufacturers’ guides and tips on how to put them on correctly to make sure they fit right and that you don’t damage them in the process.

-Pick your compression socks depending on the pressure level you’re after (for advanced EDS hypermobility, you may want the highest level at 30-40 mmHg) and the activity you’re planning on (choose Merino wool for hiking and walking, thin Nylon stockings for a lightweight feel, or cotton for everyday wear).
+Pick your compression socks depending on the pressure level you’re after (start with 15-20mmHg to get comfortable, but for advanced EDS hypermobility, you may want the highest level at 30-40 mmHg - you may need a prescription) and the activity you’re planning on (choose Merino wool for hiking and walking, thin Nylon stockings for a lightweight feel, or cotton for everyday wear).

 Regardless of the EDS compression socks you choose, always ensure that they fit you well and that you care for them as advised.
 This will give you the best possible compression benefits, all while increasing the life of your favorite pairs of socks to keep fighting the symptoms of hypermobile EDS.